juanelas/bigint-crypto-utils/README.md

 <dt><a href="#prime">prime(bitLength, iterations)</a> ⇒ <code>Promise</code></dt>
 <dd><p>A probably-prime (Miller-Rabin), cryptographically-secure, random-number generator.
 The browser version uses web workers to parallelise prime look up.
-Therefore, it does not lock the UI main process, and it can be much faster (if several cores or cpu are available).</p>
+Therefore, it does not lock the UI main process, and it can be much faster (if several cores or cpu are available).
+The node version can also use worker_threads if they are available (enabled by default with Node 11 and and can be enabled at runtime executing node --experimental-worker with node &gt;=10.5.0)</p>
 </dd>
 <dt><a href="#randBetween">randBetween(max, min)</a> ⇒ <code>Promise</code></dt>
 <dd><p>Returns a cryptographically secure random integer between [min,max]</p>